mongodb-developer/liberate-data/README.md

-# Liberate your data: From RDBMS to Search, GraphQL & Mobile ... in minutes!
+# Liberate your data: From RDBMS to Vector Search, GraphQL & Mobile ... in minutes!

 Reduce the time it takes to modernize your applications by freeing the data trapped in your relational database and migrating to the next-gen fully transactional DB of MongoDB Atlas.

-Power it with advanced lucene-based search, enable consumption via a fully-managed GraphQL API, and expose data to mobile and edge consumers via the Realm mobile DB and SDKs.
+Power it with advanced vector and textual search, enable consumption via a fully-managed GraphQL API, and expose data to mobile and edge consumers via the Realm mobile DB and SDKs.

 ![Demo Architecture](./img/demo-components.jpg)

 Watch a walkthrough of this demo here [![walkthrough](https://img.youtube.com/vi/OZZJ5RJKtCU/default.jpg)](https://www.youtube.com/watch?v=OZZJ5RJKtCU)

-## Prerequisites - Tool Installations
+## Prerequisites
-Let's get all the tools ready now.

 * A target DB environment - MongoDB Atlas Cluster
   - [Sign up for Atlas](https://www.mongodb.com/cloud/atlas/signup)